General News (5/0)

 Warpstock 2019 Presenters

 John is a retired educator who has been involved with personal computers since 1980.
 He has used OS/2 since version 2 and has been an OS/2 advocate ever since.
-He has been actively involved with the Kitchener-Waterloo OS/2 Users Group for a number of years and is the current President of Warpstock Corporation.
+He was actively involved with the Kitchener-Waterloo OS/2 Users Group for a number of years and is the current President of Warpstock Corporation.

 As Managing Member of Arca Noae, LLC, Lewis directs the premier OS/2-focused development and marketing company in the United States.
 He has been active professionally in the IT field since 1987.
 His experience with OS/2 dates back to version 2.0, which became the first OS/2 workstation OS rolled out in his accounting & systems integration firm of Rosenthal & Rosenthal, LLC.